Planning an Italy road trip? Here are itinerary ideas for Northern and Southern Italy, plus maps, route planner, best places to visit and more!

 Driving from North to South Italy

-If you're desperate to see as much of the country as possible, it takes about 12 hours (1160km) to drive from Milan in the North to Catanzaro in the South- according to Google maps.
+If you’re desperate to see as much of the country (and eat as many of the different regional Italian dishes) as possible, it takes about 12 hours (1160km) to drive from Milan in the North to Catanzaro in the South- according to Google maps.
 Personally, I think this is VERY optimistic and you should allow at least 2 days driving.

 For the purposes of this guide, we’re calling Northern Italy anything from Rome north, and Southern Italy anything south of Rome.

 There are some spectacular places in Northern Italy to explore by road.
 In fact, we prefer Northern Italy to Southern Italy- but that’s mainly because we love the mountains.
 Here are some ideas for your road trip.

 Northern Italy Road Trip highlights and best places to visit

 Some of our favourite places in Northern Italy include: